 Nobody reported feeling high from the nabiximols.
 The participants couldn't even tell whether they were on the active medication or the placebo.
 That's what a controlled, sub-intoxicating cannabinoid dose looks like.
 And it's the same principle you're applying when you swap your nightly smoking habit for a precisely dosed low-THC edible.

 Weeks 1-2: Switch, don't reduce.
 Replace smoking sessions with edibles at a dose that prevents withdrawal symptoms without producing a strong high.
-If you've been smoking heavily, this might mean 20 to 30mg of THC spread across the day in two or three doses.
+If you've been smoking heavily, this can mean 20 to 30mg of THC spread across the day in two or three doses.
 The goal here is to stop inhaling combusted plant material while keeping your cannabinoid receptors occupied enough that you don't crash.

 Weeks 3-4: Start stepping down.
 Reduce your total daily THC by about 25%.
 If you were at 25mg/day, drop to around 20mg.
 You'll likely notice mild discomfort.
 That's fine.
 The discomfort should be tolerable, not overwhelming.

 Weeks 5-8: Continue the reduction.
 Keep dropping by 20-25% every week or two.
-By week six, you might be at 5 to 10mg per day.
+By week six, you'll likely be at 5 to 10mg per day.
 By week eight, you're at 2.5 to 5mg.

 Week 9 onward: Step off entirely.
 From 5mg or below, the jump to zero is far smaller than going from a multiple-gram-per-day smoking habit to nothing.
 You may still feel a few days of mild disruption, but it won't be the same crash as quitting your peak usage cold turkey.